 What is CBD?
 You have probably heard all the buzz about CBD, but you may be asking yourself what is all of the hype about?
-If you’ve been asking yourself if CBD is right for you, you’ve come to the right place to find education and resources on CBD.
-This article will tell you everything you need to know about CBD, starting with the definition of CBD.
+If you’ve been asking yourself which CBD-infused product is right for you, you’ve come to the right place to find education and resources on CBD.
+This article will tell you everything you need to know about CBD, starting with the CBD definition

 What is CBD?